fenago/learn-java-12-programming/lab_guide/Lab_1.md

 All the values in Java are divided into two categories: reference types and primitive types.
 We start with primitive types and operators as the natural entry point to any programming language.
-In this chapter, we will also discuss one reference type called String (see the *String type and literals* section).
+In this lab, we will also discuss one reference type called String (see the *String type and literals* section).